PRUNERS/FLiT/README.md

 Also, this output shows that the _postgres_ user has been added to the system.

-We include a _database dump file_ that you may use to easily configure the FLiT database.
+We include a SQL script that you may use to easily configure the FLiT database.

 ##### Modify the restoration file #####